Ein gesunder Garten mit natürlichen Produkten: Warum Sie auf Zeolith und Kalk setzen sollten

 A healthy garden with natural products: Why you should rely on zeolite and lime

-Lime (usually in the form of calcium carbonate) plays an important role in plant growth and development.
-Here are some of the main functions lime performs in plants:
+Lime (in the form of calcium carbonate) plays an important role in plant growth and development.
+Here are some of the main functions that lime performs in plants:

-1. Structural role: Calcium, the main element in lime, is an essential component of cell walls and membranes.
+1. Structural role: Calcium, the main element in limestone, is an essential component of cell walls and membranes.
 It gives plants strength and stability.

 2. Nutrient uptake: Calcium improves the uptake of other nutrients by the plant, especially phosphate, by forming a soluble compound with it that the plant can absorb.

-3. Soil pH and nutrient availability: Lime helps regulate soil pH.
+3. Soil pH and nutrient availability: Lime helps regulate the soil's pH.
 Soil that is too acidic can limit the availability of certain nutrients and impair plant health.
-By increasing the pH, lime can improve the availability of these nutrients.
+By raising the pH, lime can improve the availability of these nutrients.

-4. Disease control: Calcium also plays a role in strengthening plant defenses against diseases and pests.
-Adequate calcium levels can help reduce the risk of certain diseases, such as blossom-end rot in tomatoes.
+4. Disease control: Calcium also plays a role in strengthening plants' defense mechanisms against diseases and pests.
+Sufficient calcium levels can help reduce the risk of certain diseases, such as blossom-end rot in tomatoes.

 5. Metabolic processes: Calcium plays a role in various enzymatic processes and helps regulate the plant's metabolism.

-How does a lack of lime manifest itself in which plants?
+How does a calcium deficiency manifest itself in which plants?

-A calcium or lime deficiency can cause various symptoms in plants, often appearing on young leaves and fruits, as calcium is a non-mobilizable nutrient.
-This means it cannot be transported from older to younger plant parts.
+A calcium deficiency can cause various symptoms in plants, often appearing on young leaves and fruits, as calcium is a non-mobile nutrient.
+This means it cannot be transported from older to younger parts of the plant.
 The following symptoms may indicate a calcium deficiency:

-1. Twisted or stunted new leaves and shoots: Because calcium plays an important role in cell structure and function, young leaves and shoots that do not receive enough calcium may appear deformed or underdeveloped.
+1. Distorted or stunted new leaves and shoots: Since calcium plays an important role in cell structure and function, young leaves and shoots that do not receive enough calcium may appear deformed or underdeveloped.

-2. Brown or black spots on leaves and fruit: This is a common symptom, especially on the fruit.
+2. Brown or black spots on leaves and fruit: This is a common symptom, especially on fruit.
 A well-known example is blossom-end rot in tomatoes, peppers, and watermelons.
-This manifests itself in the formation of dark, wilted spots on the blossom-side end of the fruit.
+It manifests as dark, withered spots at the blossom end of the fruit.

-3. Discoloration and death of leaf tips: This symptom, also known as "tipburn," is common in lettuce and other leafy vegetables.
+3. Discoloration and death of leaf tips: This symptom, also known as "tip burn", frequently occurs in lettuce and other leafy vegetables.

-4. Delayed growth: Calcium is important for cell growth and division.
+4. Delayed growth: Calcium is essential for cell growth and cell division.
 A deficiency can therefore delay plant growth.

 5. Root problems: Calcium also plays a role in root growth and health.
-A deficiency can cause roots to become brittle or underdeveloped.
+A deficiency can lead to brittle or underdeveloped roots.

-It's important to note that the exact symptoms may depend on the plant species and other environmental conditions.
-If calcium deficiency is suspected, a soil analysis should be conducted to determine the exact nutrient status and take appropriate measures.
+It is important to note that the exact symptoms can depend on the plant species and other environmental conditions.
+If a calcium deficiency is suspected, a soil analysis should be carried out to determine the exact nutrient status and take appropriate measures.

 Calcium deficiency in tomatoes?

-In tomatoes, calcium deficiency primarily manifests itself in a disease known as blossom-end rot .
+In tomatoes, calcium deficiency manifests primarily as a disease known as blossom-end rot .
 Symptoms typically appear on the fruit, not the leaves.
-It's important to note that the symptoms of blossom-end rot usually only become visible when the fruit is about half ripe.
+It's important to note that blossom-end rot symptoms usually only become visible when the fruit is about half-ripe.

-Blossom-end rot begins with small, watery spots on the blossom end of the tomato fruit, the end opposite the stem.
-These spots then gradually grow larger and darker, becoming leathery, dark brown or black spots that can eventually cover the entire underside of the tomato.
+Blossom end rot begins with small, watery spots at the blossom end of the tomato fruit, that is, the end opposite the stem.
+These spots gradually become larger and darker – they turn into leathery, dark brown or black spots that can eventually cover the entire underside of the tomato.

-To correct a calcium deficiency in tomatoes, you can add lime or gypsum to the soil, use a calcium-based fertilizer solution, or water the plants regularly and evenly to ensure the plants can absorb calcium from the soil.
+To remedy a calcium deficiency in tomatoes, you can work lime or gypsum into the soil, use a calcium-based fertilizer solution, or water the plants regularly and evenly to ensure that the plants can absorb the calcium from the soil.

-Which lime should you use in the garden?
+Which type of lime should be used in the garden?

-Lime plays an essential role as a nutrient for a diverse range of microorganisms and vegetation—and the key here is selecting the right lime.
-Tribomechanically micronized lime is particularly suitable because its fine particle size allows it to be better absorbed by plants.
+Lime plays a vital role as a nutrient for a vast array of microorganisms and vegetation – and the key lies in selecting the right type of lime.
+Tribomechanically micronized lime is particularly suitable, as its fine particle size allows plants to absorb it more effectively.

 Why is the particle size of lime so important?

-"Imagine this like a hamburger, which you can eat because its size fits your mouth well.
-A football-sized hamburger, on the other hand, would be inedible, and a meter-sized one even more so.
-The same applies to lime: The lime traditionally applied to fields is chemically detectable, but inaccessible to plants because its particles are too large.
+"Imagine this like a hamburger that you can eat because its size fits your mouth well.
+A football-sized hamburger, on the other hand, would be inedible, and a meter-long one even more so.
+It's similar with lime: The lime traditionally spread on fields is chemically detectable, but inaccessible to plants because its particles are too large."

-The goal is to reduce the particle size to a size that makes it available to the plant, meaning it should be below 10 microns .
-The combination of lime and zeolite creates optimal conditions to support plants both on and in the leaves.
+The goal is to reduce the particle size to a level that makes it available to the plant, i.e., it should be below 10 microns .
+The combination of lime and zeolite creates optimal conditions to support the plants both on and within the leaves.
 The lime can be absorbed through the stomata and directly through the cell surfaces of the leaves.

-Another benefit is that calcite and zeolite stimulate microorganisms on the leaf surface, which absorb ammonia from the atmosphere and make it available to the leaf.
+Another advantage is that calcite and zeolite on the leaf surface stimulate microorganisms that absorb ammonia from the atmosphere and make it available to the leaf.
 This is also the reason for the dark green color of the leaves, as they are supplied with natural nitrogen from the atmosphere.

-An additional mechanical effect is that the silicate particles resemble small pieces of glass that remain unchanged on the leaf surface.
-This has a pleasant side effect: insects with sensory organs in their legs find this unpleasant and keep their distance from the plant.
+An additional mechanical effect is that the silicate particles resemble tiny shards of glass, remaining unchanged on the leaf surface.
+This has a beneficial side effect: insects with sensory organs on their legs find this unpleasant and keep their distance from the plant.
 Thus, we have a repellent through a physical process .
 Furthermore, some of the silicate particles are so fine that they disrupt and block the respiratory organs of unwanted insects, such as mites and aphids .

-Zeolite and lime are also rich in trace elements , which is beneficial.
-A zeolite quarry that already contains a variety of trace elements is therefore particularly valuable.
-With this comprehensive package, we stimulate the metabolism, activate the body's defenses, strengthen the immune system, keep diseases and insects at bay, and increase yields.
+Zeolite and limestone are also rich in trace elements , which is beneficial.
+A zeolite quarry, which already contains a variety of trace elements, is therefore particularly valuable.
+With this comprehensive package, we stimulate metabolism, activate the body's defenses, strengthen the immune system, keep diseases and insects away, and increase yield.

-In summary, the use of zeolite and calcium as foliar fertilizer provides optimal support and nourishment for the plant.
-It is particularly important that the calcium and zeolite are electrostatically charged due to the tribomechanical milling process and have a grain size of less than 10 microns.
+In summary, the plant is optimally supported and supplied by the use of zeolite and calcium as a foliar fertilizer.
+It is particularly important that the calcium and zeolite are electrostatically charged due to the tribomechanical milling process and have a particle size of less than 10 microns.

 Thank you Dr. Peter Ost, zeolite expert.